codewillclick/tbraid/README.md

 Really that's all there is to this little module, simplifying the appearance and utility of asynchronous thread behavior, plus LLMs.

+## Misc.

+Tests that auto-write themselves are the real magic of AI-assisted coding.
+Even if they start off a little incorrect and self-defeating.
+Are these things bypassing the entire llm call itself?